-My son is very much in to Star Wars so I had to come up with a cool birthday cake idea.
+My son is very much in to Star Wars so I had to come up with one of the coolest Star Wars birthday cakes.
 For something different I decided to make a Light Saber from Star Wars.

 The light saber is basically five cake rolls of different sizes.
 I baked five different fatless sponges of different flavors (chocolate and vanilla), spread buttercream on each sheet of sponge and then rolled.
 For the handle I used ready to roll white icing that I rolled around the cake and then ‘painted’ silver using edible silver food coloring.